JsonBoolCompact¶

 Warning

 Manual reference counting is intended for Python FFI integration.
-Normal usage should rely on the JsonHandleCompact
+Normal usage should rely on the JsonHandleCompact system for automatic reference management.

 Singleton Behavior¶

-singleton, and all false handles reference the same FALSE_NAN
+All true handles reference the same TRUE_NAN singleton, and all false handles reference the same FALSE_NAN singleton:

 auto true1 = JsonFloatCompact::create(true);